hrlblab/AFM_kidney_cells/stage2_paper/README.md

 #### Observation

-- **Baseline performance evaluation**, CellViT achieves the highest F1 score of 0.78.
+- **Baseline performance**, CellViT achieves the highest F1 score of 0.78.
 Kidney-targeted FMs still required.
 - **Fine-tuning with enriched data** improves all three models, with StarDist achieving the highest F1 score of 0.82.
-- **Annotation Enrichment**: We found the **combination** of the <ins>foundation model–generated pseudo-labels</ins> and <ins>a subset of pathologist-corrected hard patches</ins> yields consistent performance gains across all models.
+- **Annotation Enrichment**: Combining <ins>foundation model–generated pseudo-labels</ins> and <ins>a subset of pathologist-corrected hard patches</ins> yields consistent performance gains across all models.

  ### This CellFM-HITL Assessment and Enhancement Framework can be Iterative.